 USS Oak Hill LSD-51 – Seawater Ballast Tank Application

-Seven-year inspection reveals nearly zero breakdown of Warren’s epoxy in corrosive ballast tank
+15.5 year inspection reveals nearly zero breakdown of Warren’s epoxy in corrosive ballast tank

 The Department of Defense continuously seeks solutions to the ongoing corrosion that plagues all US maritime marine vessels, from Navy destroyers to Coast Guard ships.
-The salty ocean air and saltwater running throughout the ships’ systems can be catastrophic, causing hulls to collapse and ballast tanks to weaken.
+The salty ocean air and saltwater running throughout the ships’ systems can be catastrophic, causing hulls to collapse and ballast tank to weaken.
 Reports claim that corrosion accounts for a quarter of the Department of Defense’s overall maintenance expenses.

-Our team applied our Safe-T Plus epoxy product after thoroughly cleaning to remove loose surface contaminants and debris.
+The applicator team applied our Safe-T Plus epoxy product after thoroughly cleaning to remove loose surface contaminants and debris.
 Then they completed abrasive blasting in the tank to remove the existing coating and loose rust.

-The 15-month inspection showed that the tank was in excellent condition, with far less than 1/10 of 1% corrosion noted.
+The inspection showed that the tank was in excellent condition, with far less than 1/10 of 1% corrosion noted.
 Most corrosion observed was running rust originating from the interior surface of the ferrous pipe brackets that were not disassembled for preservation.
 Overall, the coating was rated excellent.

 I have attached my report on the condition of the 301 in ballast tank 3-121-1-W on USS Oak Hill from my follow-up survey in March 2013.
 In my opinion, this coating performs as well as the other approved rapid cure UHS coating systems.
 In my opinion, the 301 may resist physical damage better than the other approved coating systems.
 When properly applied, longevity of the coating systems is not an issue and I expect to see up to twenty years of service with periodic touch-up.